-Imi Lo: Psychotherapist, Art Therapist & Author (MMH,UKCP,HCPC,FRSA,MBPsS)
+Imi Lo: Specialist Psychotherapist, Art Therapist (MMH,FRSA,UKCP,HCPC)

 Hi!
-I am Imi, a Specialist Psychotherapist, Art Therapist, Coach, and Author of the book Emotional Intensity and Sensitivity (Amazon No.1 bestseller, published by Hodder & Stoughton, 2018).
+I am Imi, a Specialist Psychotherapist, Arts Therapist, Coach, and author of the book Emotional Intensity and Sensitivity (Amazon No.1 bestseller, published by Hodder & Stoughton, 2018).
 I am also a Certified Schema Therapist, Mentalisation Therapy Advance Practitioner, EMDR therapist, and mindfulness teacher (MBSR, MBCT).
 I started my career as a mental health social worker and was trained as a yoga teacher and holistic health practitioner.

 I describe the way I work as holistic, as I combine evidence-based psychology with other physical and spiritual healing philosophy.